rancher/rancher.github.io/os/quick-start-guide/index.md

 ENTRYPOINT ["node","server"]
 ```

-I used `hwestphal/nodebox` image, which uses a busybox image and installs `node.js` and `npm`.
-I downloaded the source code of Linux-dash, and finally I ran the server.
-This Docker image is only 32MB, and linux-dash will run on port 80 by default.
+Using the `hwestphal/nodebox` image, which uses a busybox image and installs `node.js` and `npm`.
+We downloaded the source code of Linux-dash, and then ran the server.
+Linux-dash will run on port 80 by default.

 To run this container with system-docker use the following command:

 ```sh
 $ sudo system-docker run -d --net=host --name busydash husseingalal/busydash
 ```

-Note that I used `--net=host` to tell `system-docker` not to containerize the container's networking, and use the host’s networking instead.
-After running the container, you can see the monitoring server by accessing `http://SERVER_IP`.
+In the commad, we used `--net=host` to tell `system-docker` not to containerize the container's networking, and use the host’s networking instead.
+After running the container, you can see the monitoring server by accessing `http://<IP_OF_MACHINE`.

 ![System Docker Container]({{site.baseurl}}/img/os/Rancher_busydash.png)

-To make the container survive during the reboots, you should create the `/opt/rancher/bin/start.sh` script, and add the docker start line to launch the docker at each startup:
+To make the container survive during the reboots, you can create the `/opt/rancher/bin/start.sh` script, and add the docker start line to launch the docker at each startup.

 ```bash
 $ sudo mkdir -p /opt/rancher/bin